cleonro/QSSLab/README.md

 cmake --build ../build_Release
 ```

-Run the application from the chosen build directory, e.g. `../build_Debug/QtMainWindowApp`.
+Launch the app from the chosen build directory, e.g. `../build_Debug/QtMainWindowApp`.

+## Usage
+- `File -> Open…` to load a `.css`/`.qss` file; it applies immediately to the UI and the 3D view.
+- `File -> Save` / `Save As…` to persist changes from the editor pane.
+- External edits to the opened file are detected; the app reloads and reapplies the stylesheet unless there are unsaved in-app edits, in which case it keeps the in-memory version.
+- The editor highlights selectors, properties, values, and multi-line comments for quick scanning.